magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 {% include images-gallery.html imageCollection="add-off-btn-click-behavior-1" %}

 <br>
-Configure the "onFanClick" click action to open the ThingsBoard platform&#39;s webpage in a separate browser tab:
+Configure the "onFanClick" click action to open the IoT Hub platform&#39;s webpage in a separate browser tab:

   - **Id**: onFanClick
   - **Name**: On fan click